JoseAgusto/Bot-Cantik/README.md

 `node index`

-and then qrcode will appear on your terminal
+and then qrcode will appear on your terminal, scan it!